-With video games becoming so ubiquitous now, and kids from the ages of 3 to 13 spending so much of their time on them, it might seem like you’re getting further away from their interests.
+With video games becoming so ubiquitous now, and kids from the ages of 3 to 13 spend so much of their time on them, it might seem like you’re getting further away from their interests.

 Don’t fret though, because we’ve compiled a list that we believe both you and your kid will love playing.